We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bluetooth connectivity lets you stream phone calls, music, and TV shows from two devices.

-Settings automatically adjust for noisy environments and speech optimization, but you can also manually adjust volume and noise cancellation through an app.
+Settings automatically adjust for noisy environments and speech optimization.
+But you can also manually adjust volume and noise cancellation through the Easy Line Remote app, available for Android or iOS.

 Buying hearing aids can be overwhelming, especially if you haven’t done it before.